Samate99/Samate99/README.md

 ### Hi there 👋,I'm Mate Santha

-🔭 I’m currently working at BitNinja
+- 🔭 I’m currently working BitNinja
-🌱 I’m currently studying at University of Debrecen, Faculty of Informatics.
+- 🌱 I’m currently studying at University of Debrecen, Faculty of Informatics.
-📫 How to reach me: santha.mate22@gmail.com
+- 📫 How to reach me: santha.mate22@gmail.com

 <!--
 **Samate99/Samate99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.